-The general public receives alerts through multiple communication channels including social media 95
+The general public receives alerts through multiple communication channels including social media.95

 Disaster information communication with populations with special needs is addressed in Chapter 11 of the Philippine Development Plan 2017-2022.
-The entire chapter is dedicated to "Reducing Vulnerability of Individuals and Families" and acknowledges that though certain social protection measures were put in place to address vulnerable populations, shortfalls remain.41
+The entire chapter is dedicated to "Reducing Vulnerability of Individuals and Families" and acknowledges that though certain social protection measures were put in place to address vulnerable populations, shortfalls remain.41 a.
+No policies or procedures exist for publicly generated information.

-Training through a one-day DRRM Course is designed to increase DRRM awareness and includes consideration for persons with disabilities, children, women and youth.93
+Training through a one-day DRRM Course is designed to increase DRRM awareness and includes consideration for persons with disabilities, children, women and youth.93 b.
+Social media is the main conduit used by NDRRMC/OCD for quick dissemination of hazard notification and is the method integrated into the various sections of their plans.
+Though social media is pushed out using mainly Facebook and Twitter, user engagement is not tracked.6